 The Piatt Family

-Phebe Sharp and her husband Job, settled in Logan County around 1801.
-The Sharp family became one of the most influential families in the area's, society and politics.
-Phebe Sharp influenced the Logan County in another way.
-She was the county's first doctor.
-She rode her horse around the area helping those that were sick and injured.
+Phebe Sharp and her husband, Job, settled in Logan County around 1801.
+The Sharp family became one of the most influential families in the area's society and politics.
+Phebe Sharp influenced Logan County in another way.
+She was the county's first doctor and rode her horse around the area helping those that were sick and injured.